kulvind3r/GamingGaiden/Readme.md

 Signing cost for apps is hundreds of dollars per year.
 Can't afford them.

 ## Antivirus False Positives
+> :hearts:
+> Anitvirus false positives are hard to fight.
+> If you have found the app useful and safe.
+Please leave a star on github to increase trust.

 GamingGaiden performs following tasks that are similar to common malware behavior, leading it to be flagged as malware by antivirus software.

 - Scanning running programs to detect and track games.